nxp-mcuxpresso/mcuxsdk-doc/develop/build_system/Build_And_Configuration_System_Based_On_CMake_And_Kconfig.md

 ## IDE GUI Project Generation

 CMake is a text-oriented tool that uses the command-line, for many developers, especially those who are used to working on Windows operating system with IDE such as IAR and so on, this is not a great experience for coding and debugging.
-Therefore, we provide CMake target guiproject/standalone_project to analyze the build.ninja file to get source files, include path, assembler/compiler/linker flags and set them into project template files.
-Currently, the meta build system supports GUI project generation for specific IAR, MDK and Xtensa.
+Therefore, we provide CMake target guiproject/standalone_project to create IDE GUI project, which analyzes the build.ninja file to get source files, include path, assembler/compiler/linker flags and set them into project template files.
+Currently, the meta build system supports GUI project generation for specific IAR, MDK, Xtensa and CodeWarrior.

 ### Prerequisite